Key Takeaways

 - Staying Present in the Moment

-- The Importance of Post-Bath Care
+- Why Post-Bath Care Matters

 - Making Bath Rituals a Consistent Habit